top rated Attorney six tips from a lawyer in case you encounter an active shooter

 Anyone can say “make wise decisions,” but these shootings seem to not discriminate and happen when you least expect them- in classrooms, movie theaters, Christmas parties, while getting gas or driving your car.
 You should generally know whether you are the type to run from, or towards, danger.
 Some have more bravery and some have more to lose.
 Some become paralyzed by fear and some make incredible decisions in the face of it.
 Know generally which one you are ahead of time.

 In the moment, you need to immediately process things like… how far away is the threat, how familiar are you with where you are and the way out, how much time you have and whether you are armed or not.
 Do not wait for others to evaluate or validate your decision.
 Act with purpose.

-phillips & hunt (2) RUN, ESCAPE or EVACUATE.
+phillips, hunt, walker & hanna (2) RUN, ESCAPE or EVACUATE.

 The FBI, Homeland Security and law enforcement agencies who weigh in on this have first recommended getting out safely as the first option.
 Can you get to a safer location or escape?
 If the answer is yes, go.

 We add that you should leave behind any belongings, clothing which would make you more visible or slow you down and any other items which you can retrieve later.
 Try not to have anything in your hands so as to not confuse any responding officers you encounter.
 Of course, fleeing depends on how close to the shooter you are.
 Escaping or evacuating certainly is always the best option if you can do so safely and not get shot in the back trying to escape.